Russ Harvey Consulting - Computer and Internet Services

 After pandemic mandates ended, we found out that we were on our own and had to assess our own tolerance for risk.

 The failure to provide current, accurate information segregated by neighbourhood made it impossible for us to accurately assess our personal risk.
-Wastewater tracking have become our only tools in recognizing pending waves and increased infection rates.
+Wastewater tracking has become our only tool in recognizing pending waves and increased infection rates.

 You have the right to protect your own health.
 Feel free to take any measures you need to protect yourself such as avoiding crowds, indoor shopping or anywhere else you feel unsafe.